owen-totem-space/1.Markdown/01-Projects/Exam-Hall-Crestron-Conversion.md

 - [ ] Investigate cabling to touchpanels - Cat6?
 - [ ] Investigate screen relay cabling
 - [ ] Investigate cabling to wall plates

-## Equipment

-- Do I need a CEN-IO up at the projector?
-NO
-- Do I have enough RS232 ports?

-- rs232 to projector achieved with DM Lite Receiver

 ---